Blogs > Lifestyle > Best & Worst Head Shapes for Bald Guys

 bald man with triangle head shape

-A triangle head shape has a broad forehead that narrows down to the jawline and ends with a pointed chin, similar to an upside-down triangle.
+A triangle head has a wide forehead that tapers to a narrow, pointed chin.
+Like an upside-down triangle.
+Bald, the forehead can dominate.

 Heart Head Shape